chingu-voyages/voyage-project-tier2-recipes/README.md

 -   General
     - [ ] Support dark/light mode
     - [ ] Allow the user options for customizing the font and font size
-    - [ ] Ensure mobile responsiveness for the application.

 ## Acknowledgements